 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

 At Cole Neuroscience Center, our specialists provide collaborative, patient-focused multiple sclerosis care.
 Our multidisciplinary teams are dedicated to the diagnosis and management of multiple sclerosis and its diverse complications.
-The Multiple Sclerosis Clinic team at the Cole Neuroscience Center is made up a neurologist, advanced registered nurse practitioner, a registered nurse and a social worker.
+The Multiple Sclerosis Clinic team at the Cole Neuroscience Center is made up neurologists, advanced registered nurse practitioner, a registered nurse and a licensed clinical social worker.

 Our comprehensive team provides the patient and family with educational materials of clinical issues and treatment recommendations.
 The team works with the patient and family to help them understand the situation and encourages them to participate in the development of a management plan.